 You might be interested to read about a related topic on how clamps differ from crimp tools: "5 Types Of Clamps For All Your DIY Needs."

 PEX is made of cross-linked high-density polyethylene (HDPE).
 This type of piping is mainly used for the water supply lines in many homes.
 That said, you would expect the pipe’s rigidity against the high pressure of water coming from the city’s water line.

 Another use of PEX pipes is in radiant heating and cooling systems.
-It is super-strong to withstand temperatures below 32 to 200 degrees Fahrenheit.
+It is super-strong to withstand temperatures below 32 to upwards of 200 degrees Fahrenheit.

 Rigid and Flexible

 The pipe is made of rigid plastic that can withstand pressure.
 Despite its toughness, the pipe is highly flexible and malleable.
 You can maneuver and weave it without significant adjustments through tight spaces between walls, ceilings, crawl spaces, and the basement.